 - *NEW* Fall Session (Dryland): Registration opens June 4.
 Click JOIN button on this page to register.*

-- Winter Session (On-Snow): Registration opens September 17.
+- Winter Session (On-Snow): Registration opens at 8 am on September 17.
 Click JOIN button on this page to register.

-* NEW* Jackrabbits Dryland has been set up as a program of its own.
+*NEW* Jackrabbits Dryland has been set up as a program of its own.
 This allows participants to register independently for the dryland and on-snow programs.
-The JR Dryland program is open to ALL Jackrabbit-age kids who plan to register in JR Level 3, JR Level 4, or JR Plus on-snow programs.

 - Fall Session (Dryland): Mid-September through November

-- Winter Session (On-Snow): December to early March
+- Winter Session (On-Snow): December through February/early March

 - Weekend activities TBD (October day event/ Lake Louise Early Snow Camp, November 16-18)